Bread Dad

 • The tips below are designed to help cranberry quick bread “novices” and/or people with limited baking experience.

-• If you are looking for a cranberry quick bread made with fresh cranberries, you should try our Cranberry Bread with Fresh Cranberries recipe.
-FYI – Our “fresh cranberry” bread version tends to be a little tarter & juicier (due to the juice inside the fresh cranberries).
-In contrast, our “dried cranberry” bread version generally tends to be a little sweeter (due to the sugar that is often added to dried cranberries during the manufacturing process).
+• If you are looking for a cranberry quick bread made with fresh cranberries, you should try my Cranberry Bread with Fresh Cranberries recipe.
+FYI – My “fresh cranberry” bread version tends to be a little tarter & juicier (due to the juice inside the fresh cranberries).
+In contrast, my “dried cranberry” bread version generally tends to be a little sweeter (due to the sugar that is often added to dried cranberries during the manufacturing process).

 • If you look in the supermarket, you can usually find sweetened and unsweetened dried cranberries.
-For this recipe, we used sweetened dried cranberries in order to create a sweeter/less tart flavor.
+For this recipe, I like to use sweetened dried cranberries in order to create a sweeter/less tart flavor.
 However, please feel to use unsweetened cranberries if you want less sugar in your cranberry bread or would like a slightly tarter taste to your cranberry bread.
 FYI – If you want to determine if your dried cranberries are sweetened or unsweetened, you should read the ingredient label on the dried cranberries package and see if the manufacturer has added sugar.

-• Be aware that dried cranberries tend to be a little more expensive than fresh cranberries due to the processing involved (i.e. dehydrating the cranberries).
+• Be aware that dried cranberries tend to be a little more expensive than fresh cranberries due to the processing involved (e.g. dehydrating the cranberries).

 • You should not soak the dried cranberries.
 They should be added in their “natural” dried state to the batter.